cesar-rgon/desktop-app-installer/README.md

   * The application source can be official repositories, third-party repositories even other sources (non-repositories).
   * The order in which applications are listed in the menu script is the same as set in this config file.
   * Third column - Packages: is mandatory only if the application belongs to a repository.
-  * Package names must be separated by | character.
+  * Package names must be separated by whitespace character.
   * Non-repository applications must leave this field empty.

 2. Edit [en.properties][en.properties] file and add a description for categories (if it's a new one) and applications with the next syntax: